cleverusername82/cleverusername82/README.md

-### Hi there 👋
+### Hello
-I'm currently learning about React Native and Javascript.
+I'm currently learning about React Native, Javascript, and C# I mainly work on mobile projects for a class.

 <!--
 **cleverusername82/cleverusername82** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.